frednourry/FnyLib7z/README.md

 | `compressFiles`   | ✔    | ✔   |  ✖  | ✔           | ✔            | ✖       | ✖
 | `deleteInArchive` | ✔    | ✔   |  ✔  | ✔           | ✔            | ✖       | ✖

- Note: When using *sortList* and *numListToExtract* together with `uncompress`, the list of items is first sorted, then filtered (in that order)
+ Note: When using *sortList* and *numListToExtract* together with `uncompress`, the list of items is first sorted, then filtered (in that order).

 ---